 There are some dragons that fueled TPM as well.

 Part of what drives and motivates me is not just about building some good and nice.

 Or about “making an impact”.

 Arriving to The Power Move was a path of failures and disappointment.

 Not all of them were personal though.

-Some were general disappointments about some specimen of the human race whom undeservedly ended up holding positions of power and responsability.
+Some were general disappointments about some specimen of the human race who undeservedly ended up holding positions of power and responsibility.

 And most of the times, I turned around to realize I was the only one who demanded more of himself, of society and of the world.